anthonyargatoff/Toronto-Co-op-Housing-Scraper/README.md

 # Toronto Housing Co-op Web Scraper

-This program checks the availability of available co-ops [here](https://co-ophousingtoronto.coop/resources/find-a-coop/).
+This program checks the availability of available co-ops [here](https://co-ophousingtoronto.coop/resources/find-a-coop/) and will send email notifications to the recipients when a housing unit has an availabilty.
+It by default runs every 10 minutes, but can be edited in the code (main.py).

 ## How to use